stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 ### References

-1. P. Christiano, “Scalable oversight of AI systems: iterated amplification and debate”, collected essays and talks on AI alignment and oversight, 2018–2020.
+1. P. Christiano, “Scalable oversight of AI systems: iterated amplification and debate”, collected essays and talks on AI alignment and oversight, 2018 to 2020.
-2. OpenAI, “Weak-to-strong generalization”, technical report and blog article on using weaker models to supervise stronger models, 2023.
+2. OpenAI, “Weak to strong generalization”, technical report and blog article on using weaker models to supervise stronger models, 2023.
 3. Anthropic, “Constitutional AI: Harmlessness from AI feedback”, arXiv preprint arXiv:2212.08073, 2022.
-4. OpenAI, Anthropic, Google DeepMind and others, “Frontier AI safety: capabilities evaluations and oversight”, joint industry proposals and technical documents, 2023–2025.
+4. OpenAI, Anthropic, Google DeepMind and others, “Frontier AI safety: capabilities evaluations and oversight”, joint industry proposals and technical documents, 2023 to 2025.

 ---

 ## 2. Position in the BlackHole graph

-This block records how Q124 sits inside the BlackHole graph as nodes and edges among Q001–Q125.
+This block records how Q124 sits inside the BlackHole graph as nodes and edges among Q001 to Q125.
 Each edge is listed with a one line reason that points to a concrete component or tension type.

 ### 2.1 Upstream problems